etrepum/random_choice_2013/slides.md

 * For our IRC bot, the choices update for every word of text
 * Alias method is `O(n)` to update
 * High `O(n)` garbage, no sharing at all
+* Hard problem to solve with Erlang's purely functional data structures

 # Using a tree {#naive-tree-update}